-February has been crazy busy.
+February 2019 was crazy busy.
 I managed to blog daily in Bali with a very surprising result; a big jump in followers!
 Obviously using my own photos is a good idea!

 I have been neglecting my creative writing so here’s a little bit of French fun…

 From across the street, I could see that the woman in the cherry-red-beret was also wearing a striped fisherman’s top.
 At first, I could only see the beret, her dark hair, the cigarette in her mouth…but after the airport shuttle bus moved away I could see her more clearly.
 It had Paris scrawled across the front in a glittery script.
 The fisherman’s top, not the shuttle bus.

 “I love this city, completely,” I heard her say to no one in particular, her voice carrying even over the din of the traffic.

 I grinned as I looked right and left, crossing the street.
 Casting her gaze about, she enthusiastically sucked on her cigarette.
 As I approached the group, I knew that this woman was going to be the ‘fun one.’
 The group was what the boss called a ‘mixed assortment’.
 Rather than a package-tour group who had been, or would be, spending a couple of weeks together on the road, these were individuals and couples who had booked a day tour; a whole different beast.
 Along with the ‘fun one’ (she’d be keen for a wine after the tour, or even during…) there would be the ‘arguing couple’, the ‘lady with the headache’, ‘he who forgot his camera’, the ‘armchair expert’ (who really should be leading the group, let’s face it…) Throw in some eye-rolling teenagers, a pair of elderly sisters and a couple on their honeymoon and you can picture the standard ‘mixed assortment’ tour group assembled for a half-day mini-tour.